exmlcxjv/bluechip_web_api_flask/bluechipApi/static/readme.txt

-this folder is to store all resources
+this folder is to store all resources, please do not delete this file